projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 Speeds up the calculation by downsampling the parts without occlusion.
 Results in performance boost, especially for higher resolutions.

 - *Greedy*: Skips areas that are unoccluded in the downsampled prepass.
 Fast, but may cause small loss of detail.
 - *Careful*: Instead of skipping computes occlusion with low quality setting.
-Smaller performance speedup but no loss of detail.
+Smaller performance speed-up but no loss of detail.

 **Downsampling**